Amalia Pica

-Amalia Pica (born 1978 in Neuquén, Argentina) is a London-based Argentinian artist who explores metaphor, communication, and civic participation through sculptures, installations, photographs, projections, live performances, and drawings.
+Amalia Pica (born 1978 in Neuquén, Argentina) is a London-based Argentine artist who explores metaphor, communication, and civic participation through sculptures, installations, photographs, projections, live performances, and drawings.
+Pica currently works and lives in London.

 Early life and education

-Amalia Pica was born in Neuquén, Argentina, in 1978.
+Pica was born in Neuquén, Argentina, in 1978.
 She earned a BA from the Escuela Nacional de Bellas Artes Prilidiano Pueyrredón in Buenos Aires in 2003.
 From 2004 to 2005, she held an artist residency at the Rijksakademie van beeldende kusten.

 Influences and work

 Pica was born in the late 1970s during the Dirty War, a period of state terrorism in Argentina.
 In light of this fact, Pica's work raises questions about the role of government, language and communication, and human connections.
 Much of her work explores fundamental issues of communication, such as the acts of delivering and receiving messages (verbal or nonverbal) and the various forms these exchanges may take.

 Victor Grippo, Cildo Meireles, Lygia Clark and Hélio Oiticica, among others, were the artists that Pica first studied.